MichaelHJNLee/FileConvert/README.md

 # PDF Converter

-PDF Converter is a webpage where you can convert your PDF's into various image files (JPG, SVG, WEBP, PJPG, PNG).
+PDF Converter is a webpage where you can convert your PDF's into various image formats (JPG, SVG, WEBP, PJPG, PNG).

 ## Installation